bump-sh/docs/src/_guides/openapi/express-api-openapi.md

 node contract.js > doc/api-definition.json
 ```

-You will be able to snapshot the current OpenAPI definition file inside the `doc/api-definition.json` file.
+You will be able to snapshot the current OpenAPI documents file inside the `doc/api-definition.json` file.

 ## Using Bump.sh for Documenting Your Express APIs